LamdaLamdaLamda/go-language-installation/README.md

-# sturdy-telegram
+# Go installation
+In order to install the go-language just run the shell-script from anywhere.
-Shellscript for the installation of the go-language
+After the installation process the script will verify the installation of go itself.